jmnaste/AI-Workflow-Automation/auth/migrations/README.md

 -- Migration history should include files you've just applied SELECT schema_name, file_seq, name, applied_by, applied_at FROM auth.migration_history ORDER BY file_seq;

+-- Health log should show at least one row after 9999 SELECT id, note, db, usr, search_path, server_version, applied_at FROM auth.migration_health_log ORDER BY id DESC LIMIT 5;

+Notes:
+- `9999_health_check.sql` deliberately does NOT modify `auth.alembic_version_auth` or `auth.schema_registry`.
+It’s safe to run any time to validate connectivity and the psql path.
 ```

 ## Conventions